US hits borrowing limit, moves to avoid defaultDecember 31, 2012 @ 2:50 pm

 Reaching the limit Monday sets up another dispute between the White House and Congress over taxes and spending in the new year.

-Last week, Geithner said the measures would save about $200 billion.
-That would typically avoid default for about two months.
-But Geithner said it is difficult to predict how long default can be avoided this time because of ongoing budget talks.
+Last week, Geithner said the measures would save about $200 billion and avoid default for about two months.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)